 These Multihull Solutions rallies aren’t limited to Australian waters; they also head over to Phuket, Thailand, and Indonesia.
 The Phuket rally is a “multihull only” three-day event that showcases the speed and functionality of this vessel through races and other activities.
 The Sail 2 Indonesia Rally is something a little different, as the name suggests.

-Here keen Australian sailors can team up to sail from Queensland to Indonesia.
-This is simultaneously a team-building exercise, a tight race and a fun adventure to foreign climes.
-It is one of those multi-hull boat events for sailors to put on their bucket list.
+Here avid Australian sailors can team up to sail from Queensland to Indonesia.
+This is simultaneously a team-building exercise, a tight race, and a fun adventure to foreign climes.
+It is one of those multihull boat events for sailors to put on their bucket list.

-This highlights the fact that multi-hull boat events can occur wherever there are waters to sail and ports to welcome the sailors.
-Race is not limited to one country’s waters.
+This highlights the fact that multihull boat events can occur wherever there are waters to sail and ports to welcome the sailors.
+The race is not limited to one country’s waters.
 A multi-national organization can open up interesting routes and opportunities across the world.
 The history of transatlantic races means that Transat is pretty well-known.
 It falls behind round-the-world events regarding public recognition.

-Still, there are other routes and multi-hull boat events in unusual locations.
+Still, there are other routes and multihull boat events in unusual locations.
 This opens up some great opportunities for sailors that want to expand their horizons – both figuratively and literally.
-Multihull events in tropic lands and other foreign shores bring a sense of adventure and a new perspective.
+Multihull events in tropical lands and other foreign shores bring a sense of adventure and a new perspective.
 It doesn’t hurt that these competitive events bring a tropical holiday at the finishing line.

 Those that want to spread their wings to more important areas can take a closer look at the Tahiti Pearl Regatta and other events in remote Pacific or Atlantic islands.
 A great example here in Bermuda.
 This island takes us full circle to the US theme with the 2017 America’s Cup.